cunningr/dna_workflows/README.md

 pip3 install dna_workflows
 ```

 A workflow is a user defined sequence of tasks and associated data passed to the workflow engine for execution.
 For convenience, a workflow and all of its input data can be provided via an Excel workbook which is the recommended way to get started.
-Workflows can also converted from Excel to YAML to be maintained and executed directly in this format.
+Workflows can also be converted from Excel to YAML to be maintained and executed directly from this format.

 After installing DNA Workflows you should be able to use the script directly by typing ```dna_workflows -h``` in your shell;

 ```
-# dna_workflows --help
+# dna_workflows -h
-usage: dna_workflows [-h] [--db DB | --yaml-db YAML_DB] [--build-xlsx BUILD_XLSX] [--noop] [--offline] [--dump-db-to-yaml DUMP_DB_TO_YAML] [--debug] [--persist-module-manifest] [--incognito] [--add-module-skeleton] [--host HOST]
+usage: dna_workflows [-h] [--db DB | --yaml-db YAML_DB] [--profile PROFILE]
+                     [--build-xlsx BUILD_XLSX]
+                     [--build-test-xlsx BUILD_TEST_XLSX] [--manifest MANIFEST]
+                     [--install] [--install-url INSTALL_URL]
+                     [--install-zip INSTALL_ZIP]
+                     [--update-xlsx-schema UPDATE_XLSX_SCHEMA] [--validate]
+                     [--noop] [--offline] [--dump-db-to-yaml DUMP_DB_TO_YAML]
+                     [--debug] [--persist-module-manifest]
+                     [--add-module-skeleton] [--host HOST]

 optional arguments:
-  -h, --help            show this help message and exit --db DB               .xlsx file to use as the db --yaml-db YAML_DB     .yaml file to use as the db --build-xlsx BUILD_XLSX
+  -h, --help            show this help message and exit --db DB               .xlsx file to use as the db --yaml-db YAML_DB     .yaml file to use as the db --profile PROFILE     Use this credentials profile --build-xlsx BUILD_XLSX
+                        Builds a Excel workflow db based on the module manifest
+  --build-test-xlsx BUILD_TEST_XLSX
+                        Builds a Excel workflow db based on the module manifest with prepopulated test data --manifest MANIFEST   Used to specify a manifest file when building an xlsx schema.
+Note that the modules must already be installed or available from the current working directory
+  --install             Install packages using a manifest from the current
+                        working directory
+  --install-url INSTALL_URL
+                        Install packages directly from URL.
+The URL must provide a .zip archive for the package.
+  --install-zip INSTALL_ZIP
+                        Install packages directly from a .zip archive.
+  --update-xlsx-schema UPDATE_XLSX_SCHEMA
+                        Takes an existing Excel workflow DB and tries to update the schema based on the latest module definition
+  --validate            Requests that the workflow engine validate the DB data
+                        against module schema
-                        Builds a Excel workflow db based on the module manifest --noop                Run the scheduling logic but do not execute any workflows --offline             Creates a 'dummy' api object, useful for workflow development --dump-db-to-yaml DUMP_DB_TO_YAML
+  --noop                Run the scheduling logic but do not execute any
+                        workflows
+  --offline             Creates a 'dummy' api object, useful for workflow
+                        development
+  --dump-db-to-yaml DUMP_DB_TO_YAML
                         Creates an yaml file from provided *.xlsx workbook --debug               Enable debug level messages mode --persist-module-manifest
-                        Do not clean up the .modules manifest --incognito           Disable sending of usage statistics --add-module-skeleton
+                        Do not clean up the .modules manifest --add-module-skeleton
                         Create a DNA Workflows module template --host HOST           Specify a host running the DNA Workflows Web App